natural-affinity/storify/README.md

 License
 -------
 Released under the MIT License.
+See the LICENSE file for further details.